 Treatment options in nonunion are

 - Valgus intertrochanteric osteotomy

 The higher rate of dislocation with total hip arthroplasty than hemiarthroplasty

 Patients with Parkinson disease who sustain a femoral neck fracture, present a special challenge as morbidity and mortality rates are much higher.

 To decide on an appropriate treatment plan, it is essential to consider the status of the disease and view cases individually.

 In cases of nondisplaced or impacted fracture, a patient of any age or disease severity should be treated with multiple-screw fixation and early mobilization.

-Older patients with displaced fractures or younger patients with poorly controlled disease are treated by cemented prosthetic replacement.
+Older patients with displaced fractures or younger patients with the poorly controlled disease are treated by cemented prosthetic replacement.